Lamastronotte/Lamastronotte/README.md

 - 👋 Hi, I’m @Lamastronotte
-- 👀 I’m interested in java, python, game, and for a bot discord
+- 👀 I’m interested in java, python, games, c++
-- 🌱 I’m currently learning to make web page, a game, and upgrade my discord bot
+- 🌱 I’m currently learning to make 3d with opengl, rust and other stuff
 - 💞️ I’m looking to collaborate with a french guy for th bot
 - 📫 How to reach me discord: Lamastronotte#9149